Ethereum Review 2025: Investment Guide

 - Diversification seekers wanting crypto beyond Bitcoin

-- Long-term believers in decentralized applications
+- Long-term believers in decentralised applications

 Who Should Avoid Ethereum?